RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 > exercises of individual free choice—those in politics, religion, and
 > expression of ideas—are explicitly protected by the Constitution.
 > Totally unlimited play for free will, however, is not allowed in our
-> or any other society....
+> or any other society &hellip;

-> The States, of course, may follow ... a "laissez-faire" policy and
+> The States, of course, may follow &hellip; a "laissez-faire" policy and
 > drop all controls on commercialized obscenity, if that is what they
 > prefer, just as they can ignore consumer protection in the
 > marketplace, but nothing in the Constitution *compels* the States to